Rand index adjusted for chance.

 >>> from sklearn.metrics.cluster import adjusted_rand_score >>> adjusted_rand_score([0, 0, 1, 1], [0, 0, 1, 1]) 1.0 >>> adjusted_rand_score([0, 0, 1, 1], [1, 1, 0, 0]) 1.0

-Labelings that assign all classes members to the same clusters are complete be not always pure, hence penalized:
+Labelings that assign all classes members to the same clusters are complete but may not always be pure, hence penalized:

 >>> adjusted_rand_score([0, 0, 1, 2], [0, 0, 1, 1]) 0.57...